-- Clean your hands with antibacterial liquid soap before touching your incision.
-Avoid using a bar of soap. - Have your family and friends clean their hands with soap and water before coming into contact with you. - Things healthcare workers do to prevent surgical site infections: - Clean their hands before coming into contact with you. - Remove any hair around your incision site before surgery with special clippers. - Wear special hair covers, masks, gowns, and gloves during surgery. - Give you antibiotics before and after surgery. - Clean your skin at the site of your surgery with a special soap before surgery begins. - Keep pets away from the surgical site. - Don't submerge the incision.
+- Clean your hands with antibacterial soap before touching your incision. - Have your family and friends clean their hands with soap and water before coming into contact with you. - Things Healthcare workers do to prevent surgical site infections: - Clean their hands before coming into contact with you. - Remove any hair around your incision site before surgery with special clippers. - Wear special hair covers, masks, gowns, and gloves during surgery. - Give you antibiotics before and after surgery. - Clean your skin at the site of your surgery with a special soap before surgery begins.